TippyTippy/tippytippy/README.md

 # 🩺 TippyTippy: An Open Source Medical Journal

-**TippyTippy** is a thoughtfully designed medical journal and healthcare assistant built with **Next.js**, **TypeScript**, and **Chakra UI**.
+**TippyTippy** is a thoughtfully designed medical journal and healthcare assistant built with **Next.js**, **TypeScript**, and **shadcn/ui**.
 It aims to simplify personal health tracking by providing tools for journaling symptoms, setting medication reminders, and managing appointments—all with a focus on accessibility and intuitive design.

 ## 🚀 Features